Metrics on completely positive maps via noncommutative geometry: Embedding-induced metrics

 \end{remark}

-The following Theorem and \cref{cor:chaining 2}, are the main results of this section.
-Especially \cref{cor:chaining 2} is needed to establish that chaining holds for the class of unital completely positive maps between group $C^*$-algebras that arise from positive definite functions, cf.~\cref{thm:chaining 3}.
+The following theorem and \cref{cor:chaining 2} are the main results of this section.
+Especially \cref{thm:chaining 1} is needed to establish that chaining holds for the class of unital completely positive maps between group $C^*$-algebras that arise from positive definite functions, cf.~\cref{thm:chaining 3}.
+As mentioned in \cref{sec:discussion-inducing-metrics} it is generally too strict to hope that chaining holds in complete generality.
+Due to the general setting in which we work, some compatibility conditions between the trace channels and the seminorms necessarily have to be imposed.
+In \cref{thm:chaining 3} we show that these conditions are satisfied by a well-studied class of completely positive maps on twisted group $C^*$-algebras.

 \begin{theorem} Let $A$, $B$, and $C$ be unital $C^*$-algebras with faithful tracial states $\tau_A$, $\tau_B$, and $\tau_C$ respectively.
 Let $L$, $K$, and $M$ be seminorms on $A \otimes_{\rm max} B^{\rm op}$, $B \otimes_{\rm max} C^{\rm op}$, and $A \otimes_{\rm max} C^{\rm op}$ respectively.
-Suppose that \begin{enumerate} \item $F_1,F_2 \in \TC_{\tau_B}(A,B)$ are $(\tau_A,\tau_B)$-adjointable, \item $G_1,G_2 \in \TC_{\tau_C}(B,C)$ are $(\tau_B,\tau_C)$-adjointable, \item $(F_1,G_1)$, $(F_2,G_2)$, and $(F_1,G_2)$ are composable, \item $K \circ (F_1 \otimes \id_{C^{\rm op}}) \leq M$, and that \item $L^{\rm op} \circ (G_2^\sharp \otimes \id_{A^{\rm op}}) \leq M^{\rm op}$. \end{enumerate} Then
+Suppose that \begin{enumerate} \item $F_1,F_2 \in \TC_{\tau_B}(A,B)$ are $(\tau_A,\tau_B)$-adjointable, \item $G_1,G_2 \in \TC_{\tau_C}(B,C)$ are $(\tau_B,\tau_C)$-adjointable, \item $(F_1,G_1)$, $(F_2,G_2)$, and $(F_1,G_2)$ are $\TC$-composable, \item $K \circ (F_1 \otimes \id_{C^{\rm op}}) \leq M$, and that \item $L^{\rm op} \circ (G_2^\sharp \otimes \id_{A^{\rm op}}) \leq M^{\rm op}$. \end{enumerate} Then

 \end{theorem} \begin{proof} Note that by \cref{prop:cp maps have cont associated functional} and \cref{prop:adjoint of trace channel}, all of the quantities we will be considering here are well-defined.
 By the triangle inequality we have that